moltenib/simple-duplicate-finder/README.md

 - Get [Python 3.3 or 3.4](https://www.python.org/downloads/release/python-340/) and [PyGObject for Windows](https://sourceforge.net/projects/pygobjectwin32), after downloading this repo to some folder.

 - Now you can run the script `maun.pyw` by double clicking it.
-Enjoy.

 #### Less easy way